How to Establish Service Connection

 - Downplaying symptoms at the C&P exam.
 Veterans are trained to push through pain.
 The C&P exam is not the time for that.
 Report your worst days, not your best.
 If you have flare-ups, say so.
 If pain limits your function, describe exactly how.

 - Not appealing denials.
 Roughly 35-40% of BVA appeals are granted.
-A denial is not the end — it's often just the beginning.
+A denial is not the end, it's often just the beginning.
 Many claims are denied because of insufficient evidence, not because the veteran doesn't deserve the rating.
 See BVA appeal data for your condition.

 - Ignoring presumptive conditions.
-Post-9/11 veterans especially — the PACT Act added dozens of presumptive conditions.
+Post-9/11 veterans especially.
+The PACT Act added dozens of presumptive conditions.
 If you served near burn pits, in the Gulf War, or at Camp Lejeune, you may qualify without needing to prove direct causation.
 Check PACT Act conditions.

 - Going it alone.
 Accredited VSO representatives help you file claims for free.
 They know the system, can access your records, and attend C&P exams with you.
 There is zero reason not to have one.
 Find a representative near you.